EmulationRevival/emulationrevival.github.io/guides/ports/sonicmania.md

 ---
 layout: template
-title: "Sonic Mania"
+title: "Sonic Mania Guide"
 permalink: /guides/ports/sonicmania-guide/
 description: "A guide for setting up Sonic Mania on dev mode."
+author: "MewLew"
 ---

-## Sonic Mania UWP

 ### Requirements
 - **Sonic Mania game files**: You must own a copy of Sonic Mania to use the required data file.